-The field or fields on which to aggregate features.
+The field or fields for which features will be aggregated.
 Features with the same field values will be dissolved.

 Summary Fields (optional)

 The statistics that will be calculated for specified fields.
-Different statistics are available depending if the specified field is a string, numeric, or date field.
+Different statistics are available depending on whether the specified field is a string, numeric, or date field.

-Specifies whether multi-part features are allowed in the output layer.
-A multi-part feature is defined as one feature that is broken up into noncontiguous parts.
+Specifies whether multipart features are allowed in the output layer.
+A multipart feature is defined as one feature that is divided into noncontiguous parts.

-- Any fields specified in the Dissolve Fields parameter.
+- Fields specified in the Dissolve Fields parameter.

-- COUNT field which represents how many were features were dissolved into that feature.
+- A COUNT field that represents the number of features that were dissolved into the feature.

-- Any Summary Fields configured in the tool.
+- Summary field values configured for the tool.

 Considerations and limitations

-The Dissolve Boundaries tool can be used on polygon features only.
+The Dissolve Boundaries tool can only be used on polygon features.